-To focus on business principles and fulfill its social responsibility.
-The Company is engaged in developing rules and a framework for the Company has provided all officers and employees with a copy risk management according to the Basic Rules for Risk Manageof the Compliance Manual (Toyo Denki Seizo Ethical Standards) ment established in August 2006. that stipulates its code of conduct.
+To focus on business principles and fulfill its social responsibility, the Company has provided all officers and employees with a copy of the Compliance Manual (Toyo Denki Seizo Ethical Standards) that stipulates its code of conduct.
 The move is part of an effort to have the code and the basic rules of work fully known.